 Children have neither the internal resources (developmentally ready) nor the external resources (may be living in situations that are abusive and be unable to secure help easily) needed to protect themselves from harm.
 The younger the child, the greater the duty of care.
 Babies are at the highest risk especially in relation to physical abuse and neglect.

-Family and domestic violence is strongly associated with child abuse andthe risk that care and protection needs will not be met.
+Family and domestic violence is strongly associated with child abuse and, increasing the risk that care and protection needs will not be met.
 Witnessing, or being involved in a violent act between adults in the home can have serious negative impacts on self image, responses to other people and ability to form healthy relationships as adults.

 Harm in relation to a child means any detrimental effect of a significant nature on the child’s wellbeing including harm to the child’s physical, emotional or psychological development.

 The WGPN counselling and psychological services act on the belief that children have a right to safety and protection from physical, sexual and emotional abuse and neglect, and that when a child has been abused or is considered to be at serious risk of harm the child's right to protection takes precedence over the rights of adults.
 Each situation is considered individually and every effort is made to work with the family.
-However, in some instances, W has no other choice than to involve statutory agencies.
+However, in some instances, the WGPN counselling and psychological services has no other choice than to involve statutory agencies.

 The services’ approach in working with individuals and families is to assist them to make the changes they believe appropriate for themselves, but will act to protect children when deemed necessary.